DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

 ```
 ## Configure an ODM Application with Keycloak dashboard

+Follow the Configure a [Keycloak instance for ODM (Part 1)](README.md#configure-a-keycloak-instance-for-odm-part-1).
+If it has already be managed following the entire [Configuration of ODM with Keycloak](README.md) tutorial, then you can go to the next step.

 ## Deploy an Open LDAP Service

 - Create a Service Account with the anyuid policy